Making your option choices in school? Get inspired and pick the future you want

 It could benefit your career if you worked towards incorporated or chartered status, to do this you would register with a relevant industry body, for example the Institute of Electrical and Electronics Engineers, and apply to the Engineering Council.

-You will normally need normal colour vision for this type of work.
+You'll normally need normal colour vision for this type of work.

 Find the right course for you